Ethics and Fetal Organ Donation

 ANSWER: The question is over the propriety of “conceiv[ing] a child for the expressed purpose” of using a portion of that child’s bone marrow to help an older child.
 The issue surfaced nationally in June 1991 with the case of 19-year-old Anissa Ayala from the Los Angeles area.
 Anissa was diagnosed four years earlier with having leukemia, which is fatal to 80-90% of its victims.
 The City of Hope National Medical Center, where Anissa was a patient, boasts of a 72% success rate in bone marrow transplants curing chronic myelogenous leukemia.
 Generally speaking, the odds of a cure with this procedure for a patient under the age of 20 is about 80%.

-Anissa presented the unique challenge in that it was difficult to find a suitable donor.
+Anissa presented a unique challenge in that it was difficult to find a suitable donor.
 There were certainly no guarantees that a sibling would be a compatible donor but the odds would be in that favor.
 The problem, as I understand it, is that there either wasn’t a sibling or a compatible donor-sibling.
 The parents then made the decision to have another child with the hope that the child would be a compatible sibling.
 The father had a vasectomy a few years earlier which then had to be reversed.

 When news of this became public it was the subject of considerable debate.
 At the center of the debate was the question over whether child-bearing for utilitarian purposes was ethical and, more pointedly, was it ethical to use an “incompetent” patient as a donor knowing that obtaining such a patient’s consent was not possible?

-As with all life issues the first factor to be examined is motive.
+As with all life issues, the first factor to be examined is motive.
 Specifically, I state this first principle as, “Truly right deeds and decisions can only be made by the Christian from a heart of faith, guided by God’s Word, regardless of its perceived outcome.”

 It is my understanding that the Ayala family is a Christian family.
 In fact, an AP story referred to the family as “deeply religious” who considered the birth of their new daughter a “miracle from God.”
 For the sake of this discussion let us presume, therefore, that they were Christian and their actions stemmed from faith.